abom-me/auto_local/README.md

 # auto_local:

-####  A command-line tool to generate localizations for your app automatically.
+####  A command-line tool to manage the assets in your app.
-This tool is used to generate a dart class from a JSON file. the json file path should be in assets/lang/ directory. because this tool is depend on [flutter_locales2](https://pub.dev/packages/flutter_locales2) package. the tool will keep watching for changes in assets/lang/ directory. and will generate a dart class with the name lang.dart in lib/auto_local/ directory. the class will contain all the keys in the json file.
+The tool will help you in:
+- Manage languages in your app.
+- Generate a dart class for each language.
+- Add GPT to translate the text for all languages in your app.
+- Convert Svg code to Svg file.
+- Add class for all svg icons in your app with method to use it.
+- Add class for all assets in your app with method to use it.
+- Manage the .env file in your app and generate a class to use it.

 ![GitHub](https://img.shields.io/github/license/abom-me/auto_local)
 ![GitHub stars](https://img.shields.io/github/stars/abom-me/auto_local)